bwack/C64-Switchless-Multi-Kernal-27C256-adapter/Documentation/Usage.md

 2. Release it once the **LED** flashes.

 3. Tab <kbd> RESTORE </kbd> until you get <br>
-   the kernal (color) you want.
+   the kernel (color) you want.

 4. Wait a couple of seconds for the **C64** <br>
-   to reset with the new kernal selected.
+   to reset with the new kernel selected.

 <br>